GLOBAL MARKETS-Stocks near record highs on trade hopes, dollar gains

 By Herbert Lash

-NEW YORK, Nov 27 (Reuters) - The U.S. dollar rose and a gauge of global equities pushed closer to an all-time high on Wednesday after a batch of U.S. economic data brightened the economic outlook and investors remained bullish on the prospect of a U.S.-China trade accord.
+NEW YORK, Nov 27 (Reuters) - The U.S. dollar rose and a gauge of global equities pushed closer to an all-time high on Wednesday after a batch of U.S. economic data brightened the economic outlook and investors remained bullish on prospects for a U.S.-China trade accord.

-Stocks on Wall Street opened at fresh record highs, the latest surge after the Dow Industrials, S&P 500 and Nasdaq indexes closed at new records in five of the past eight sessions.
+Stocks on Wall Street set all-time highs, the latest surge to push the Dow Industrials and S&P 500 to closing records in five of the past nine sessions, with the Nasdaq setting a record on six of those days.

-Major pan-European equity indexes traded at highs last seen in 2015 while MSCI's emerging markets index also gained, also bolstered by hopes that the United States and China were close to signing an initial deal that would end a 16-month trade war.
+Major pan-European equity indexes traded at highs last seen in 2015 while MSCI's emerging markets index also gained, all bolstered by hopes the United States and China were close to an initial deal to end a 16-month trade war.

-"Something will come out of the phase one (China-U.S. trade) talks," said TD Securities Senior Global Strategist James Rossiter.

-Tariffs may be rolled back to their August level with new ones set to take effect Dec.
-15 may be put on hold or cancelled, he said.
-But a deal is unlikely to go beyond that, he said.
+"Basically, as goes the stock market so goes the economy," LaVorgna said.
+"If you look at what the equity market is telling us it is consistent with a pick-up of GDP growth next year."

 Chinese shares fell as weak industrial profit data highlighted growing strains on China's economy.

-Adding to optimism was data showing U.S. economic growth picked up slightly in the third quarter, rather than slowing as initially reported in October, and other data indicated U.S. consumer spending rose steadily last month.
+Adding to optimism was data showing U.S. economic growth picked up slightly in the third quarter, rather than slowing as initially reported in October.
+Other data indicated U.S. consumer spending rose steadily last month.

-Two other U.S. economic reports showed orders for non-defense capital goods excluding aircraft, a closely watched proxy for business spending plans, surged 1.2% in October while initial claims for state unemployment benefits declined.
+Two other U.S. economic reports showed orders for non-defense capital goods excluding aircraft, a proxy for business spending plans, surged 1.2% in October while initial claims for state unemployment benefits declined.

-Sterling GBP= continued to wobble as pre-election opinion polls showed some narrowing of British Prime Minister Boris Johnson's Conservatives lead over opposition parties, even though he remains favoured to gain an overall majority.
+Sterling GBP= wobbled more as pre-election opinion polls showed some narrowing of the lead British Prime Minister Boris Johnson's Conservatives enjoy over opposition parties, although he remains favoured to gain an overall majority.

 Kay Van-Petersen, global macro strategist at Saxo Capital Markets in Singapore, said while trade hopes might be driving some tactical, near-term moves in the market, they were mostly just "noise."
 The Federal Reserve policy is more important.